-The Finkl plant uses scrap metals to feed its melt shop, for example, and the working heart of the firm's mammoth computer-controlled 6,000-ton press was recycled from a machine made in Sheffield, England, in 1907.
-And various innovations at the Chicago plant have reduced the energy input required to produce a ton of steel by more than one-third—a savings that will seem prescient if the Clinton administration's proposed energy tax is approved.
+The Finkl plant uses scrap metals to feed its melt shop, for example, and the working heart of the firm's mammoth computer-controlled press was recycled from a machine made in Sheffield, England, in 1907.
+And various innovations at the Chicago plant have reduced the energy input required to produce a ton of steel by more than one-third—a savings that may prove prescient if the Clinton administration's proposed energy tax is approved.

 The result was Finkl's "Forging a Fresher America" program and a National Arbor Day Award in 1991.
 To date, Finkl has helped plant 300,000 pines in state forests in northern Wisconsin, while in Illinois Finkl is buying 100,000 seedlings a year that are planted at state parks and natural areas.
 "It's so easy," says Ladevitch.
 "All you do is write a check."